JulianMei/Socket-programming-Multi-Threaded-File-Transfer-Server-and-Client/README.md

 # Multi-Threaded File Transfer Server and Client - Socket Programming
 Designed and implemented a multi-threaded web server that serves static files based on a GetFile protocol.
-Alongside the server, designed and created a multi-threaded client that acts as a load generator for the server. <br />
+Alongside the server, designed and created a multi-threaded client that acts as a load generator for the server.
 Both the server and client are written in C and are based on a sound, scalable design.
 Socket programming libraries and PThread library (for multi-threading) are used. <br />

 Getfile is a simple protocol used to transfer a file from one computer to another that I made up for this project.
 A typical successful transfer is illustrated below.